ClimateImpactLab/downscaleCMIP6/README.rst

 Accessing the data
 ==================

-GDPCIR data can be accessed on the Microsoft Planetary Computer.
+GDPCIR data can be accessed on the Microsoft Planetary Computer: `planetarycomputer.microsoft.com/dataset/group/cil-gdpcir <https://planetarycomputer.microsoft.com/dataset/group/cil-gdpcir>`_

 The dataset is made of of three collections, distinguished by data license:

 * `Public domain (CC0-1.0) collection <https://planetarycomputer.microsoft.com/dataset/cil-gdpcir-cc0>`_
 * `Attribution (CC BY 4.0) collection <https://planetarycomputer.microsoft.com/dataset/cil-gdpcir-cc-by>`_
 * `Attribution-ShareAlike (CC BY SA 4.0) collection <https://planetarycomputer.microsoft.com/dataset/cil-gdpcir-cc-by-sa>`_

 Each modeling center with bias corrected and downscaled data in this collection falls into one of these license categories - see the `table below <#available-institutions-models-and-scenarios-by-license-collection>`_ to see which model is in each collection, and see the section below on `Citing, Licensing, and using data produced by this project <#citing-licensing-and-using-data-produced-by-this-project>`_ for citations and additional information about each license.
+For examples of how to browse the collections and load the data using python, see the `example use <#example-use>`_ section below.

 Data format & contents
 ======================